react-navigation/react-navigation.github.io/docs/app-containers.md

 ### `onStateChange(newState)`

+> Note: Consider the navigator's state object to be internal and subject to change in a minor release.
+Avoid using properties from the navigation state object except `index` and `routes`, unless you really need it.
+If there is some functionality you cannot achieve without relying on the structure of the state object, please open an issue.

 Function that gets called every time navigation state managed by the navigator changes.
 It receives the new state of the navigation.

 ### `initialState`